khushigoyal05/CKD-Detection-Project/README.md

 ## 🚑 Early Detection of Chronic Kidney Disease (CKD)

 A **Machine Learning–powered web application** that predicts the likelihood of **Chronic Kidney Disease (CKD)** based on patient medical parameters.

-The project includes:
+The project focuses on clinical accuracy and includes:

-* ✔ Data preprocessing
+* ✔ Robust Data Preprocessing & Feature Engineering
 * ✔ Exploratory Data Analysis (EDA)
-* ✔ Multiple ML models comparison
+* ✔ **Calibrated Random Forest Model** for realistic risk probability
-* ✔ Best model selection
+* ✔ Smart Imputation for missing values
-* ✔ An interactive **Streamlit UI**
+* ✔ An interactive **Streamlit UI** with detailed risk categorization
-* ✔ Multi-page web app (Home, EDA, Model Performance, About)

 ---